sws2apps/jw-epub-parser/CONTRIBUTING.md

 ## Semantic Versioning

-SWS Pocket follows semantic versioning.
+JW EPUB Parser follows semantic versioning.
 We release patch versions for bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
 Every significant change is documented in the [changelog](https://github.com/sws2apps/jw-epub-parser/blob/main/CHANGELOG.md) file.

 ## Branch Organization